rballester/tthresh/README.md

 # tthresh

-##C++ volume compression using the Tucker tensor decomposition##
+##3D and 4D compression using the Tucker tensor decomposition

-This is an improved implementation evolved from the thresholding compression method for 3D grid data described in the paper [*Lossy Volume Compression Using Tucker Truncation and Thresholding*](http://www.ifi.uzh.ch/en/vmml/publications/lossycompression.html).
+This is an improved **C++ implementation** evolved from the thresholding compression method for 3D grid data described in the paper [*Lossy Volume Compression Using Tucker Truncation and Thresholding*](http://www.ifi.uzh.ch/en/vmml/publications/lossycompression.html).
 For more details on the Tucker transform and tensor-based volume compression, check out our [slides](http://www.ifi.uzh.ch/dam/jcr:00000000-73a0-83b8-ffff-ffffd48b8a42/tensorapproximation.pdf).

 ### Download